-We launched in 2024 as an expansion site of the Math Corps, a program that started in 1992 at Wayne State University, Detroit, Michigan, “as a humanitarian effort to simply help some kids in need.”
-We welcome middle and high school students from the Saint Paul Public Schools (SPPS) and other schools for a free five-week summer day camp.
-The Math Corps is about more than math skills: we prioritize mentorship through a “kids teaching kids” model, and we provide a positive learning environment and a strong sense of family.
-Math Corps is for everyone regardless of math proficiency or past experience.
+We launched in 2024 as an expansion site of the Math Corps, a program that started in 1992 at Wayne State University, Detroit, Michigan.
+We welcome middle and high school students from the Saint Paul Public Schools (SPPS) for a free summer day program.
+Math Corps is about math, and it’s also about more than math: we prioritize mentorship through a kids teaching kids model, and we provide a positive learning environment and a strong sense of family.

 Additional Dates: